Skip to content ↓

 Having completed these modules the pupils will then have the opportunity to select an exam theme and work in the material area of their choice.
 This provides challenge and enables the pupils to work independently, using the skills that they have gained through Year 10 and Key Stage 3.

-The two year full Product Design course requires pupils to undertake the Year 10 course and then to complete a coursework project (worth 60% of the final grade) and a theory examination (worth 40% of the final grade) in Year 11.
-Pupils will select from a range of broad set tasks a single design and make activity.
+The two year full GCSE Design Technology course requires pupils to undertake the Year 10 course and then to complete a coursework project (worth 50% of the final grade) and a theory examination (worth 50% of the final grade) in Year 11.
+Pupils will select from a range of broad set Themes and design and make a product to fulfil a target market needs.

 Useful links: